Aviation Weather Data

 Intensity is coded with precipitation types (except ice crystals and hail), including those associated with thunderstorms and those of a showery nature (SH).
 No intensity is ascribed to blowing dust (BLDU), blowing sand (BLSA), or blowing snow (BLSN).
 Only moderate or heavy intensity is ascribed to a sandstorm (SS) and dust storm (DS).

-The initial time period and any subsequent FM groups include a cloud or obscuration group (NsNsNshshshs or VVhshshs or SKC), used as appropriate to indicate the cumulative amount (NsNsNs) of all cloud layers in ascending order and height (hshshs), to indicate vertical visibility (VVhshshs) into a surface-based obstructing medium, or to indicate a clear sky (SKC).
+The initial time period and any subsequent FM groups include a cloud or obscuration group, used as appropriate to indicate the cumulative amount (NsNsNs) of all cloud layers in ascending order and height (hshshs), to indicate vertical visibility (VVhshshs) into a surface-based obstructing medium, or to indicate a clear sky (SKC).
 All cloud layers and obscurations are considered opaque.

 Vertical Obscuration